SeongJunLee-net/TimeSeriesForecasting_Research/README.md

 1Step Forecasting
 For this purpose, I tried to predict using already existing deep learning time series forecasting models such as TFT (Temporal Fusion Transformer),

-"Are Transformers Effective for Time Series Forecasting?,Ailing Zeng" [https://arxiv.org/abs/2205.13504]
+"Are Transformers Effective for Time Series Forecasting?,Ailing Zeng" <br>[https://arxiv.org/abs/2205.13504]

 I am inspired above paper, and then Developed other models basis on it.

 I also tested the model proposed in the above paper with the following variations.

-💡 Original model Using
+💡 Original model Using<br>
-💡 Using Multiple Kernel
+💡 Using Multiple Kernel <br>
-💡 Kernel with Attention
+💡 Kernel with Attention<br>

 This is a different version from the one used in the current study, and all experiments were end.
 We will update the details as soon as Prof. Dae Jin Choi finishes writing our paper.